-Health Equity in our Clinical Trials
+• Health Equity in our Clinical Trials

-In connection with our "As One For Patients" and "I'M IN" initiatives, EMD Serono has firmly committed to improving diversity in its clinical trials and drug development process.
-In our mission to transform the lives of patients with difficult-to-treat diseases, we understand that our treatments need to meet the needs of a diverse patient population, which means we need to include a diverse patient population in our clinical trials, as well as throughout the drug development lifecycle.
-We also recognize the importance of including diverse healthcare providers in those trials and encouraging the healthcare ecosystem to support those providers.
-We are committed to continuously challenging the status quo and strive to be at the forefront of enhancing the diversity of our clinical trial populations by including certain historically underrepresented groups.
-Enhancing diversity in the patient population of our clinical trials, as well as the investigators conducting our research, are important and meaningful steps towards reducing disparities in healthcare.
+In connection with our "As One For Patients" and "I'M IN" initiatives, EMD Serono strives to include all patient populations, including those underserved patient populations based on race, ethnicity, general, sexual identity/preference, or socioeconomic status, in its clinical trials and drug development process.
+In our mission to transform the lives of patients with difficult-to-treat diseases, we understand that our treatments need to meet the needs of varied patient populations, which means we need to include all patient populations in our clinical trials and throughout the drug development lifecycle.
+We are committed to continuously challenging the status quo, within the bounds of the law, and strive to be at the forefront of including all patient populations in our clinical trials, which is an important and meaningful step toward reducing disparities in healthcare for patients.